In some cases, we earn commissions from affiliate links in our posts.

 When Does Season 10 of Call the Midwife Air & Where Can I Watch It?

-Call the Midwife is a popular BBC programme about a group of nurse midwives working in the East End of London during the late 1950s and 1960s.
+Call the Midwife is a popular BBC programme about a group of nursing midwives working in the East End of London during the late 1950s and 1960s.

-Production schedules for most shows have been a bit inconsistent as we deal with the global COVID-19 pandemic.
-Call the Midwife had to shut down filming earlier this year.
+Production schedules for most shows have been a bit inconsistent as we all deal with the global COVID-19 pandemic, and Call the Midwife had to shut down filming in 2020 due to lockdowns.

 Plans for a Christmas special were on hold during the production shut down.
-Thankfully, they were able to resume, and the annual Call the Midwife Christmas special will air in the UK on December 25th, 2020.
+Thankfully, they were able to resume, and the annual Call the Midwife Christmas special was able to air on time.

 So what about season 10?
 Unfortunately, the impact of the pandemic on production reduced season 10 to 7 hour-long episodes instead of the usual 8.